|1.42 m. | 4′ 8″ at peak of horns||186 kg. | 410 lbs.||62/35 years for males/females||Herbivore, Gastrolith|

 Aganeihat live along the volcanic mountain ranges of Parallelium, and are not typically found on non-volcanic continents or planet-stars.
 It is unknown if they live on seljzhs (uninhabitable continents) of star-planets, though they have been introduced on manufactured hiryljs on star-planets.
-The two non-standard variations of Aganeihat, the Calderic and Grassland live further up volcanoes, and further away from them respectively on average.
-Calderic Aganeihat have much darker legs and a thinner coat overall, in addition to almost completely forgoing any vegetation in search of mineral laden crystals.
+The two non-standard variations of Aganeihat, the Calderic and Grassland live further up and further away from volcanoes respectively, on average.
+Calderic Aganeihat have much darker legs and a thinner coat overall, in addition to almost completely forgoing any vegetation in search of mineral laden crystals on the sides of volcanoes.
 In contrast, Grassland Aganeihat have moved further from volcanoes and sport and overall browner, thicker coat and are almost entirely herbivores.
 In their efforts to find plants and crystals, Aganeihat stir up large amounts of soil, even ingesting some—which softens in excrement.

 Interaction with Omneuttians

 Aganeihat purposefully avoid Poria, which has made the job of what few wildlife biologists that exist amongst the Poria more difficult.
 As Poria expanded their major cities away from volcanic craters in early After Time, Aganeihat were forced into new climates, taking the space that the Poria left, and moving further from volcanoes.
 The physical shift of Poria culture directly resulted in the two sub-species: Calderic and Grassland.
 On planet-stars without Poria, and around volcanos that do not have a major Poria presence, the original Aganeihat can be found.